rohanisaac/spectra/README.md

 For more details see docstring of individual function

 - find_background()
-	+ Attempt to find and fit a polynomial function to the data set
+	+ Attempt to find background data by a filtering data
 	+ Sets `bg` numpy array
 - subtract_background()
 	+ Subtracts `bg` from active data